AnanthaRajuC/pasindud.github.io/_posts/2013-01-15-start-bloggin.md

 image: /images/blog/blogging-again.png
 ---

-This has something from a previous post on bloggin and my new thoughts
+This has something from a previous post on blogging and my new thoughts

-I been looking for a good blogging platform for a time now which is light wight with all options need and hopefully without any database attachted to.
+I been looking for a good blogging platform for a time now which is lightweight with all options need and hopefully without any database attached to.

 ####Choices